amacneil/dbmate/README.md

 * Uses plain SQL for writing schema migrations.
 * Migrations are timestamp-versioned, to avoid version number conflicts with multiple developers.
 * Migrations are run atomically inside a transaction.
+* Supports repeatable script runs(triggered on file hash change).
 * Supports creating and dropping databases (handy in development/test).
 * Supports saving a `schema.sql` file to easily diff schema changes in git.
-* Database connection URL is definied using an environment variable (`DATABASE_URL` by default), or specified on the command line.
+* Database connection URL is defined using an environment variable (`DATABASE_URL` by default), or specified on the command line.
 * Built-in support for reading environment variables from your `.env` file.
 * Easy to distribute, single self-contained binary.